 - the right not to be subject to a decision based solely on automated processing

-Under the GDPR and the Act, you may ask for a copy of the information we hold about you and you may request rectifications be made to this information if it is inaccurate or not up to date.
-Please write to us at email@example.com.
+Under UK GDPR and the Act, you may ask for a copy of the information we hold about you and you may request rectifications be made to this information if it is inaccurate or not up to date.
+Please write to us at firstname.lastname@example.org.

 Data that we hold